PimenovAlexander/resources/technical-reference/core-logic/pool-overview.md

 #### Pool Customization

-Each Algebra Integral pool has a number of parameters that can be changed by the protocol team, DAO or authorized persons.
+Each TONCO AMM pool has a number of parameters that can be changed by the protocol team, DAO or authorized persons.
 Persons authorized to change pool (each has own limitations) :

 1. DEX Administrator (Router administrator)
 2. Pool Administrator